Usama1190/modern-python/piaic/py1_hello_string/README.md

 Next two weeks we learn python or data science or data analytics

-Today we start with 0(zero) learn python
+Today we start from 0(zero) learn python

 Python 3.12 => Modern Python (Typing + latest improvements)